SuperVK/sparse-image-repr-bep/bep.typ

-As $RR^2 times RR times RR^3$ are all vector spaces and the loss function is continuous we can use gradient descent to optimize this.
-We will use AdamW and a scheduler to futher optimize the trainig process.
+As $RR^2 times RR times RR^3$ are all vector spaces, and the loss function is continuous, we can use gradient descent to optimize this.
+We will use AdamW and a scheduler to further optimize the training process.

 // $G = "Aff"^+ (2)$